 For first-time visitors to Osaka, Umeda and Namba are the best places to stay.
-Both areas offer easy access to Osaka’s main attractions and convenient transport links to nearby cities like Kyoto and Nara.
+Both areas offer easy access to Osaka's main attractions and nearby cities like Kyoto and Nara.

 1. Umeda Area: Transportation Hub and Shopping Center